jkdoshi/fx4web/trunk/toolkit/readme.txt

 PROJECT: Doshiland Web Library
 ------------------------------

-Doshiland web library is a general purpose library of tools that can be used in web-application development.
+fx4web toolkit is a general purpose collection of tools that can be used in web-application development.
 Some of the features provided are ...
 - implementation of a "conversation" scope (a scope that is in-between "request" and "session" scope of the servlet API).
 This is very useful